TomSpencerLondon/Todo-Application/README.md

 We have learnt about the approaches for local cloud development, using the LocalStack and Docker and we have replaced RDS and Cognito with a local postgres instance and KeyCloak.

+### Building User Registration and Login with Amazon Cognito
+We will now learn how to add User Registration and Login using AWS Cognito.
+We will first learn about Amazon Cognito.
+We will then look at OAuth 2.0 and OpenID Connect and look at the OAuth Authorization Code Grant Flow.